charleenmperrier/bigfoot-wiki-map/planning/SECTIONING.md

 - figure out a way to create different maps by grouping? then route them into the maps list
 - figure out a routes to insert/post data from markers into data base

+# Kevin's personal notes
+- ask if marker inputs are written properly
+- when corrected have it post into db, also ask team what criteria is to be included in marker data -

 # features missing

 [x]  users can see a list of the available maps